On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Context and conceptual model

-As discussed in the beginning, basis risk is often considered the main issue with index insurance.
-Basis risk is often defined as the risk that the farmer experiences a loss, while the index does not leads to a payout.
-The reverse situation of the farmer experiencing no loss yet receiving an indemnity is also possible, but usually not taken into account, as the emphasis is on the ability of an insurance scheme to reduce negative events, not to amplify positive ones.\footnote{It should be noted however that insurance windfalls have also an indirect negative impact by increasing premiums.} Following \citet{ElabedBellemareEtAl2013} we can consider the \emph{False Negative Probability} $FNP$:
+The reader might notice that we haven't mentioned the traditional concept of basis risk in our theoretical results.
+This seems to be at odds with the oft-repeated idea that basis risk, i.e. the probability that a farmer experiences a loss, while the index does not leads to a payout, is the main issue with index insurance.\footnote{The reverse situation of the farmer experiencing no loss yet receiving an indemnity is also possible, but usually not taken into account, as the emphasis is on the ability of an insurance scheme to reduce negative events, not to amplify positive ones.
+It should be noted however that such insurance windfalls have also an indirect negative impact by increasing premiums.} This ''loss without indemnity'' definition of basis risk, also called False Negative Probability by \citet{ElabedBellemareEtAl2013}, is written as:

 Here $\theta_{c}$ is a county loss threshold, and $\theta_{i}$ is a farmer-specific subjective loss threshold.
 This measure is unfortunately unsatisfying for multiple reasons.
 First of all, it requires to define specific loss thresholds $\theta_{c}$ and $\theta_{i}$, which is mostly arbitrary given that yields are a continuous variable.
 Second, this is only a probability between 0 and 1, and hence is not indicative of the amount of loss experienced.
-An insurance missing a particularly catastrophic event yet delivering payouts for all other small loss events would be deemed to offer a low basis risk despite not serving when it is the most needed.\footnote{See \citet[see ][]{Clarke2016,BarreStoefflerEtAl2016} for an in-depth discussion of metrics for index insurance.} We adopt here another definition of basis risk, related to the county yield regression~(\ref{eq:MirReg}).
-We look at the variance of residuals $\sigma_{\epsilon_{ic}}^{2}$ normalized by the field-specific variance, which is equivalent to $\sigma_{\epsilon_{ic}}^{2}/\sigma_{ic}^{2}=1-R_{ic}^{2}$.
-This represents the amount of idiosyncratic risk that can not be insured by the index.
-A value of 0 indicates perfect correlation with the index, while a value of 1 indicates that the variables are fully uncorrelated.
-In the latter case, $\beta_{ic}\to0$ so that the reduction in variance $\Delta_{ic}$ is negative, indicating that the area insurance provides less utility than without insurance.\footnote{This is true for a mean-variance utility function, as well as for any utility function up to a second-order approximation. }
+An insurance missing a particularly catastrophic event yet delivering payouts for all other small loss events would be deemed to offer a low basis risk despite not serving when it is the most needed.\footnote{See \citet[see ][]{Clarke2016,BarreStoefflerEtAl2016} for an in-depth discussion of metrics for index insurance.} Furthermore, estimation of this quantity can prove unstable unless ones makes distributional assumptions, as one is essentially doing a division involving the probability of a rare event in the denominator.
+The lower the threshold used for the individual loss, the more unstable this quantity can become, a phenomenon we observe in this sample (see Table~\ref{tab:basis-risk-by-level}).